 The fit is tight to say the least but with a bit persuasion the headrests slotted in lovely.
 Being camera shy, my wife volunteered to test the comfort and strength.

 Amazingly it all worked out great.
-If you’d seen the state of the holes from the bench drill you’d appreciate why I was surprised it worked 🙂
+If you’d seen the state of the holes from the bench drill you’d appreciate why I was surprised it lined up.

 Another project done and the first time I’ve done minor metalwork.
 I say minor, that’s overkill for what was involved.
 Waiting on some black M6 bolts to replace the silver ones but other than that it’s job done.